Search

 Will my new vagina self-lubricate?

 A penile-inversion vaginoplasty is lined with skin, meaning it does not self-lubricate.
 Techniques that use the rectal lining for the vaginal canal, for example, yield uneven results when it comes to a patient’s capacity to self-lubricate.
-For this reason and the lack of long-term evidence around this technique, Dr. Ley mostly performs the penile-inversion technique.
+For this reason and the lack of long-term evidence around this technique, Dr. Ley only performs the penile-inversion technique.

 When can I engage in sexual activity after a vaginoplasty?